-Gene panels sequence a defined set of genes associated with specific conditions—delivering deep coverage of clinically relevant regions at lower cost and faster turnaround than exome or genome sequencing.
+Gene panels sequence a defined set of genes associated with specific conditions, delivering deep coverage of clinically relevant regions at lower cost and faster turnaround than exome or genome sequencing.
 A typical panel test produces over 2,000 variants per sample, and VarSeq's configurable filter workflows reduce that to single-digit clinically actionable findings.
+For a full overview of how NGS sequencing data moves from raw reads to variant calls before it reaches the panel analysis stage, see our NGS analysis guide.

 Sequencing reads concentrated on target regions deliver 300x+ mean depth, enabling confident variant calling and limiting incidental findings to clinically relevant genes.